stvtortora/NoteLoggerAPI/README.md

 ## jQuery

-Okay, so I know I criticized jQuery before, but it has one method that's pretty useful for extracting JSON from a webpage, `$.getSON`. `$.getSON` returns a promise, which I used to update the app's state with either search results or an error message.
+Okay, so I know I criticized jQuery before, but it has one method that's pretty useful for extracting JSON from a webpage, `$.getJSON`. `$.getJSON` returns a promise, which I used to update the app's state with either search results or an error message.

-##enzyme
+## enzyme

 Enzyme is a module made specifically for React and contains a ton of useful testing methods.
 In this project, I used enzyme's `shallow` method to render components for testing.
 I used `shallow` rather than `mount` because I didn't need to render all of a component's children for the tests.